robertmachaj/IntervalTree/explanation.md

 ![Elementary Intervals](img/elemint.svg)

-Each node in the interval tree represents an interval.
+Each node in the interval tree represents a subinterval.
 Non-leaf nodes also contain a boundary value.
 The nodes are arranged as a binary search tree with the boundaries as the keys.
-In addition to these two things, each node also stores the subinterval that it represents.
+In this tree, the leaves are special, since they have no boundary and are not considered in checking the binary tree property.

 Given a node that represents the interval [*x*, *z*]​ and has the boundary value *y*, then the left child of that node represents the interval [*x*, *y*] and the right child represents [*y*, *z*].